susanruimingao/pstR/README.md

 # pstR
-Prophage Sequence Typing writen in R language pstR version='0.3.0'
+Prophage Sequence Typing writen in R language;

+pstR version='0.3.0'

-This pstR pipeline works in R language
+This pstR pipeline works in R

 The pipleline is a continuous effort from previous PST bash pipeline: author='duceppemo' version='0.2.0'